juice-ai/upg-ojs-container/README.md

 ### To RUN with Traefik (for automatic HTTPS)

 This project includes configuration for running with [Traefik](https://traefik.io/traefik/), a reverse proxy that can automatically provision and renew SSL certificates from Let's Encrypt.

-1. First, create the shared `proxy` network that Traefik and the OJS application will use to communicate:
+A helper script `manage.sh` is provided to simplify operations.

+1. In `docker-compose.traefik.yml`, find the line with `"--certificatesresolvers.leresolver.acme.email=your-email@example.com"` and replace `your-email@example.com` with your actual email address.

+2. Start the services.
+The script will automatically create the required `proxy` network, start the containers, and configure Traefik's routing rules based on your `config.inc.php`.
     ```bash
-    docker network create proxy
+    ./manage.sh start
     ```

-2. In `docker-compose.traefik.yml`, find the line with `"--certificatesresolvers.leresolver.acme.email=your-email@example.com"` and replace `your-email@example.com` with your actual email address.

-3. Start the services using the main, override, and Traefik compose files.
-This command combines the configurations to run the OJS app, the database, and the Traefik proxy.
-    ```bash
-    docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.traefik.yml up -d
-    ```

-4. Run the `update-traefik-routes.sh` script to automatically configure Traefik's routing based on the domains in your OJS `config.inc.php` file:
-    ```bash
-    ./update-traefik-routes.sh
-    ```
+To stop, restart, or view logs for your services, you can use the following commands:
+- `./manage.sh stop`
+- `./manage.sh restart`
+- `./manage.sh logs`
+- `./manage.sh status`

+If you change your domains in `config.inc.php` while the services are running, you can apply the changes by running `./manage.sh update-routes`.

 ### To BUILD your own image: